 Taking time to interact with your loved ones can bring feelings of joy, satisfaction, and contentment because you can receive and offer support to one another.
 Schedule time to go for a walk with your spouse, play with your kids, or have a dinner party for your closest friends.
 Activities like these will encourage you to live healthier in all aspects of your life.

 Exercise and healthy eating can help make your life more diverse and exciting.
-Seek creative ways to be physically active in your daily life and don’t stick with the same exercise routine all the time.
+Seek creative ways to be physically active in your daily life.
+And don’t stick with the same exercise routine all the time.
 Exercise with co-workers, go dancing with friends, play on a sports team, and spend active time with your kids and family members.
-Following a healthy diet can also bring up opportunities for home cooking, culinary classes, farmers’ market visits, and more fun activities.
+A healthy diet can also bring up opportunities for home cooking, culinary classes, farmers’ market visits, and more fun activities.

 Sleep and your Health